-(1) Follow DCPS guidelines regarding Due Diligence Missed Related Service Guidelines

-(2) Notify the student's parent and teacher of missed sessions and make-up plan and document in Communications Log in SEDS

-(3) Work with teachers to determine best times for providing make-up services

-(4) Submit a copy of this form into SEDS and to assigned Program Manager or Clinical Specialist by the end of the quarter
+- (1) Follow DCPS guidelines regarding Due Diligence Missed Related Service Guidelines - (2) Notify the student's parent and teacher of missed sessions and make-up plan and document in Communications Log in SEDS - (3) Work with teachers to determine best times for providing make-up services - (4) Submit a copy of this form into SEDS and to assigned Program Manager or Clinical Specialist by the end of the quarter

-Reason for Missed Service Options for Making-Up Services Select: T1 - Provider unavailable due to student/district/building meetings T2 - Provider - illness; personal; professional development T3 - Not provide to cover school Add a s Incorpo Integration ession another day orate the student into o te service into classroo udent's scheduled session ther students' sessions n activities f permissible by the district Dates of missed sessions Amount of time missed (in minutes) Reason Option selected for make- up services Dates servio ces will be made up Estimated completion date Make up plan confirmed with teacher and parent Date make-up was completed and documented
+Reason for Missed Service Option ns for Making-Up Services Select: Select: T1 - Provider unavailable dı ue to student/d istrict/building mee etings 1.
+Add tim ne before or after the st udent's scheduled session T2 - Provider - illness; pers onal; profession nal development 2.
+Add a s ession another day T3 - Not prov vide to cover so chool 3.
+Incorpo rate the student into o ther students' sessions 4.
+Integra te service into classroor n activities 1 permissible by the district Dates of missed sessions Amount of time missed (in minutes) Reason Option selected for make- up services Dates service ces will be made up Estimated completion date Make up plan confirmed with teacher and parent Date make-up was completed and documented